Sustainability partners & groups

 Follow Capricorn Conservation Council on Facebook

-BirdLife Capricornia focuses on local bird activities such as field trips throughout the area, conservation actions to protect bird life, education activities to inform the local population and joint projects with local conservation groups to reach a wider audience.
-BirdLife Capricornia also encourage family involvement with junior activities and family friendly day trips.
+BirdLife Capricornia has members from the Capricorn Coast, Rockhampton and Gladstone, and out to the far west towns of Longreach and Winton.
+Their focus is on local bird-related activities, such as field trips throughout the area, conservation actions to protect birds, education activities to inform local communities and joint projects with local conservation groups to reach a wider audience.
+They also encourage family involvement with junior activities and family-friendly day trips.

 Visit Birdlife Capricornia’s website

 Follow Birdlife Australia on Facebook